UBC-MDS/programming-in-python-for-data-science/slides/module2_16.md

 ```

 Code Explained:
-We need to use the special symbol `&` meaning “and”.
+We need to use the special symbol `&` indicating “and”.
 This means that
 both conditions must hold to be returned in the new dataframe.
 Each
 condition is wrapped with parentheses to distinguish the conditions from
 one another.